swetank01/microservices/dotnet-core/README.md

     - `dotnet new console -o App -n NetCore.Docker`
     - `cd App`
     - `dotnet run`
+    - hint for commit "counter program" : ` If you pass a number on the command line to the app, it will only count up to that amount and then exit.
+Try it with dotnet run -- 5 to count to five.`
 - Create and configure a Dockerfile for .NET Core
 - Build a Docker image
 - Create and run a Docker container